smallsco/mojave/README.md

 * Health Lost Per Turn
 	* How much health snakes will lose on each turn (if they don't eat that turn).
 * Food Placement Strategy
 	* If "fixed", the amount of food in play is fixed to a specific number.
+	* If "growing_uniform", food will be placed at **specific** time intervals irregardless of how much food is already in play.
-If "growing", food will be placed at specific time intervals irregardless of how much food is already in play.
+	* If "growing_dynamic", food will be placed at **variable** time intervals irregardless of how much food is already in play.
 * Total Food on Board
 	* For the "fixed" food placement strategy, the amount of food to keep in play at all times.
 * Add food every X turns
+	* For the "growing_uniform" food placement strategy, after how many turns **exactly** to place a new food square.
+* Add food at most X turns
-	* For the "growing" food placement strategy, after how many turns to place a new food square.
+	* For the "growing_dynamic" food placement strategy, after how many turns **at most** to place a new food square.
 * Health Restored by Food
 	* How much health will be given to a snake that collects food.
-The official 2017/2018 game board uses 100 for this value and the official 2016 game board uses 30.
+The official 2017/2018/2019 game boards use 100 for this value and the official 2016 game board uses 30.
 * Enable Gold
 	* Causes gold to be in play.
 * Add gold every X turns